-The Hotel Elysee in Midtown Manhattan at 60 East 54th Street has hosted many popular writers, such as Tennessee Williams and James Michener.
+The Hotel Elysee in Midtown Manhattan at 60 East 54th Street, near Central Park, has hosted many popular writers, most notably Tennessee Williams and James Michener.
 It offers a stunning “Tennessee Williams Presidential Suite,” a 900-foot living space that includes memorabilia of the playwright.

-The Hotel Elysee is the fourth stop on our New York Trail!
+The Hotel Elysee is the fourth stop on our New York Author Adventures Trail!